A resource on environmental education and

 Video: EEAC Lunch and Learn—The Role of Standards in Environmental Education Programs 5/21/2024

-A virtual lunchtime session to discuss the role of standards in environmental education programs.
+Event date: A virtual lunchtime session to discuss the role of standards in environmental education programs.
 Tuesday, May 21, 2024 from 11:30 am to 12:30 pm on Zoom.
 In light of recent conversations on EEAC’s list-serv, a problem of practice has emerged discussing the role of learning standards in environmental education programs and materials.
 Hear from guest speakers Greg Borman, Director of Science from NYC Department of Education, and Mallory Easton, Teaching and Curriculum Specialist Billion Oyster Project, to share perspectives from educators. |